Where to eat in New York

 In the 65.
 Floor in one of New York's most iconic skyscrapers (30 Rockefeller Center), you can enjoy Sixtyfive cocktails in the Rainbow Room in the Sixtyfive bar and enjoy a wonderful view of New York City.
 Accompanying this, you can order food from the bistro menu that is reasonably priced.
 A very special experience is the Spring Brunch, which is served on Easter, Mother's Day and Father's Day.
 For the hefty price of 162, - US $, you'll have a great selection of raw bar, breakfast items, carving station, dim sum, and a wonderful selection of cakes, pies, and other pastry specialties.

 Grand Central Oyster Bar & Restaurant

-The price of the day pass is higher in the Grand Central Oyster Bar and Restaurant (89 E 42nd St) on the lower floor of New York's Central Station, Grand Central Station, is higher in price.
-On top are the fresh lobster, seafood and oyster delicacies served there.
-You can order at the bar but also seafood, oyster and lobster sandwiches at cheaper prices.
-An experience is a meal at the Grand Central Oyster Bar in any case.
+The price of the day pass is higher in the Grand Central Oyster Bar & Restaurant (89 E 42nd St) on the lower floor of New York's main train station, Grand Central Station.
+It features the fresh lobster, seafood and oyster delicacies that are served there.
+You can also order seafood, oyster and lobster sandwiches at lower prices at the counter.
+A meal in the Grand Central Oyster Bar is definitely an experience.

 Trendy restaurants in Manhattan

 Nobu New York Downtown

 What do Hollywood actor Robert De Niro, sushi chef Nobu Matsuhisa, producer Meir Teper and restaurateur Drew Nieporent have in common?
 Very easily.
 They like (or create) Japanese cuisine in a class of their own.
 Nobu made a classic education to become a sushi chef.
 Through his travels and stays abroad, he expanded his skills.
 He created a new trend in Japanese cuisine, which he celebrates today in his many restaurants around the world.
 Nobu New York Downtown (195 Broadway) is the first restaurant to create a global chain of restaurants and hotels with De Niro, Meir Teper and Drew Nieporent.
 To eat there is not necessarily a cheap treat, but certainly a special experience.

 Momofuku Noodle Bar